 Writing a newsletter feels hard until you have a process.
 Then it becomes a 30-minute habit.
 You’re not writing an essay — you’re sharing one useful thing with people who already like you.
 Here’s the step-by-step.

-1. Pick one idea.
 One tip, story, update or offer.
 Trying to cram in five things is why most newsletters never get written — and never get read.
+Stuck?
+Try 30 newsletter ideas.

-2. Write the subject line first.
 If you can’t make the idea sound worth opening, refine the idea.
-Keep it short and specific.
+Keep it short and specific — see subject lines.

-4. Keep it skimmable.
-Short paragraphs, plain words, and white space.
-Write like you talk.
-Read it aloud and cut anything that drags.
+Short paragraphs, plain words, white space.
+Write like you talk, read it aloud, and cut anything that drags.

 BrandBits gives your writing a home: compose a clean, on-brand newsletter, send it to your list, and schedule the next one so consistency is automatic.
 Then see opens and clicks to learn what your readers love.